-It is important for the Association through the Management Committee to establish whether the aims of the Allocations Policy are being met.
-Regular monitoring and reporting of the Housing List, allocations and rehousing outcomes, helps to establish whether or not these aims are being met.
-Reports, including details of actual performance against targets set, will therefore be provided to The Housing Services Sub-Committee on the following areas:
+It is important to establish whether the aims of the Allocations Policy are being met.
+Regular monitoring and reporting of the Housing List, allocations, rehousing outcomes and benchmarking help to establish whether or not these aims are being met.
+This also assists review of performance indicators and targets and future policy reviews.